Oghie-1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 <h1>Shell, init files, variables and expansions</h1>

-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at ALX.
 It aims to learn about alias builtin, help builtin, local, global and reserved variables (PATH, HOME and PS1), special parameters $? and single an double quotes in Shell.

 <h2>Technologies</h2>